jongwooo/multi-arch-image-build-example/README.md

-# Multi-arch image build example with GitHub Actions
+# Multi-platform image build example with GitHub Actions

-Example of building a multi-architecture image with GitHub Actions.
+Example of building a multi-platform image with GitHub Actions.